dist-ribut-us/docs/mixnetrouting/readme.md

 in mixnet envelopes, a node has to perform the first half of the routing protocol to receive any messages.

-A node could potentially fail to route at this point, but it would be easy to identify these nodes.
+A node could potentially decline to route at this point, but it would be easy to identify these nodes.
 Just send messages through the suspect node and see if they are delivered.
 Once nodes are detected, they can be black listed and traffic to and from them will be blocked.